 There’s more to a functional desk than cleanliness.
 We hope these tips will help you.

-How can I make my desk less cluttered?
+How can I improve my desk setup for productivity?

 To begin the process of decluttering, it’s a good idea to separate the things on your desk into piles.
 What do you need in the near future?
 Which books can go back on the shelf until a later time?

-It’s easy to think we need all of our resources within arm’s reach while we are at our workspace.
+It’s easy to think we need all of our resources within arm’s reach while we are at our working area.
 You’ll get your projects done faster when you only have the necessities in front of you.
 This will keep your desk organized.

-What are the benefits of having an organized desk?
+What are the benefits of having an organized and ergonomic desk?
+Set productive workspace

 When I’ve had a messy desk, a thorough cleanup revealed things I didn’t owning.
 The surface of a person’s desk, when left unattended, can host countless piles of things we no longer need, such as receipts or correspondence.